joshedwbit/75-hard/README.md

 # 75Hard tracker
 This is a fitness/diet tracker app built using the PHP Laravel framework.
 Details about the 75Hard challenge can be found <a href="https://health.clevelandclinic.org/75-hard-challenge-and-rules">here</a>.

-The website can be used to log daily entries, entries include items such as:
+The website can be used to log daily entries, where entries include items such as:
 -Number of workouts
 -Water count
 -Cheat meals description